NJU-iSE/GPIT/README.md

 > [!WARNING]
 >
 > Due to the analyzer is LLM-based, you may need enough GPU resources to run the analyzer
-> (@shaoyuyoung: Based on my experience, it needs at least 32GB GPU memory because we use [Qwen2.5-Coder-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-Coder-7B-Instruct)).
+> (Based on my experience, it needs at least 32GB GPU memory because we use [Qwen2.5-Coder-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-Coder-7B-Instruct)).

 ```bash
 python main.py --config config/config.yaml --repo_name pytorch/pytorch analyze